 The garden hosts cultural celebrations: Halloween/Samhain, Chinese Moon Festival, Juneteenth, Cinco de Mayo, and Sukkot.

-We also partner with local organizations and residents to insure the garden is well used by the neighborhood.
+We also partner with local organizations and residents to ensure the garden is well used by the neighborhood.

 There is always something happening in the garden: Urban Park Rangers day, It’s My Park Days, Senior and Head-Start Gardening classes, story hours, Pet Adoption Days, compost, chicken-care and raised-bed building workshops, live music, poetry readings, a housing round-table.